Walodja1987/deth/README.md

 ## Integration

 Applications can integrate DETH in two ways:
-1. Call `burnAndCredit(recipient)` with ETH to credit DETH to any address
+1. Call `burn(dethRecipient)` with ETH to credit DETH to any address
 2. Send ETH directly to the contract to credit DETH to the sender

 > **Note:** Forced ETH transfers (e.g., through SELFDESTRUCT in the past) are not credited as DETH.